Fort Collins Child Custody Attorney

 - Medical decisions.
 Medical decisions include decisions like who the child’s doctor is, who the child’s dentist is, whether the child needs an elective medical procedure, and what medications the child needs to be on.

-The court can order either joint decision-making authority or sole decision-making authority.
+A Fort Collins courthouse can order either joint decision-making authority or sole decision-making authority.
 If there is joint decision-making authority, both parties must agree on the decision before it is made.
-If there is sole decision-making authority, one party makes the decision without needing the other party’s consent.

 How Does the Court Determine a Child's Best Interest?

-The court will make its decisions on parental responsibility based on what it believes is in the best interest of the child.
 The court starts with the assumption that frequent and continuing contact between each parent and the child is in the best interest of the child.

 When determining the child’s best interest, the court will consider:

-- The wishes of the child’s parents as to parenting time
+- The wishes of the child’s parents as to parenting time and parenting plan

 - The wishes of the child if he or she is mature enough to make a reasoned and independent decision